takdm/OperatorToolkit/README.md

 # OperatorToolkit

-A simple toolkit with calculation utilities.
+A simple toolkit with calculation utilities for operators.

 ## Features

-- **Trimcalc:** Performs a trim calculation.
+- **Trimcalc:**
-- **Partcalc:** Performs a part calculation, accessible from the main menu.
+  Calculates trim size and trim weight based on user input for MR size, slit roll size (in mm), number of slits, and label roll weight.

+- **PartCalc:**
+  Calculates partial roll weight and total partials based on user input for full roll footage, full roll weight, partial footage, and number of lanes.

 ## Usage

 1. Run the program:
    ```
-   python main.py
+   python OpToolKit.py
    ```
-2. The program will first run the Trimcalc function.
+2. The main menu will appear with the following options:
-3. After Trimcalc, a main menu will appear:
+   - Select `1` to run Trimcalc.
-   - Select `1` to run PartCalc.
+   - Select `2` to run PartCalc.
-   - Select `2` to exit the program.
+   - Select `3` to exit the program.

+3. Follow the prompts for each calculation.

 ## Structure

-- `main.py`: Main script containing all functions and the menu.
+- `OpToolKit.py`: Main script containing all functions and the interactive menu.
 - `README.md`: Project documentation.

 ## Extending

-You can add more options to the main menu by editing the `main_menu` function
+You can add more calculation options to the main menu by editing the `main_menu` function